ivan-hc/AppMan/README.md

 - `unzip`
 - `wget`
 - `zsync` (this is needed for about 10% of AppImages, those that include update information within them).

+NOTE: as you can see, unlike "AM" (that require `sudo`), it is not absolutely necessary to run "AppMan" with root privileges, however if out of habit you intend to use `sudo`, `doas` or similar commands you are free to do so at your own risk (I don't recommend it, all the options may require root access each time you run `appman`, and this is less convenient than by using `am`, at this point).
 #### Step-by-step
 1. Enable `~/.local/bin` in your `$PATH`: